admaloch/js-movie-search/README.md

 Movie search app created using OMDB api

-This is a work in progress..
+This is a work in progress...

 The intent of this project was to learn about working with API data and delve into the world of asynchronous javascript.
 It is still a work in progress, but is currently functional.